Favourite Fell Days: Dale Head and Hindscarth

 sublime views from kidsty pike

 Climbing past Pasture Beck looking up to Threshthwaite Mouth and then across Hayeswater Gill, the path started to rise more steeply across Grey Crag's flank until we reached Hayeswater and began the climb up towards The Knott.
 The path we were on eventually joins the main path coming up from Patterdale; part of the Coast to Coast route and it's just such a beautiful area to walk in.
-We absolutely love it up there.
-The whole of the ridge from Brae Fell to Kidsty Pike and beyond is just stunning as it is in just about every direction you look.
+The whole of the ridge from Brae Fell to Kidsty Pike and beyond is just stunning, as it is in just about every direction you look.

-Once on the Coast to Coast path, we got to just below Knott's summit and decided that that was probably enough for the dog who, although going strong, was nearly 13 and we didn't want to push him too far.
+Once on the Coast to Coast path, we got to just below Knott's summit and decided that that was probably enough for the dog who, although still going strong, was nearly 13 and we didn't want to push him too far.
 Bro and I took it in turns to run up the last 100 feet or so to the summit.
-We met lots of Coast to Coasters who stopped for a chat, using it as an excuse for a breather I think!!
+We met lots of Coast to Coasters who stopped for a chat which was lovely.

 looking back to hartsop from the path up to hayeswater